hieroglyphsirl/hieroglyphsirl.github.io/README.md

 Many hieroglyphs depict objects that were commonly known to ancient Egyptians, but which are unfamiliar in the modern world.

-For example, the sign 𓊫 depicts a headrest—basically the ancient Egyptian equivalent of a pillow—but it would be difficult to know this on sight because headrests are not common in our world.
+For example, the sign 𓊫 depicts a headrest—the ancient Egyptian equivalent of a pillow—but it would be difficult to know this on sight because headrests are not common in our world.
 A quick look at museum collections shows that they were very common in ancient Egypt.
 So common that many have survived to the present day, such as this example from the Met:
 ![headrest](https://collectionapi.metmuseum.org/api/collection/v1/iiif/549018/1712596/main-image)

 By contrast, a symbol such as 📷 would likely be incomprehensible to an ancient Egyptian scribe, but we can immediately recognize it as a camera.